 First Class Package service, USPS’ most popular and cheapest service to ship packages under 1 lb., will see an increase across all weight categories with an average increase of 21 cents.
-The lightest packages, from 1 oz. to 4 oz., will only see a 1 cent rate increase.
-While all other rate increases are over 10 cents, 9 oz. packages will only see a 2-cent increase, which looks like a sweet spot to hit for shippers.
+The lightest packages, from 1 oz. to 4 oz., will only see a cent increase.

 Regional Rate Shipping 2017 Rate Changes